shaniber/dot-dotfiles/README.md

 A collection of _extremely opinionated_ config files, custom to me.
 You probably shouldn't use them.
 In fact, at this point, I am specifically waiving any responsibility for these, and offering no warranties, explicit or implied.
 If you use these, changes will be made to your system and account that can break a lot of things for you.

 **USE THESE AT YOUR OWN RISK**.
 I offer no support for you if you use these and have issues.
-I'm happy to entertain suggestions, or have a friendly chat about why I made decisions on things, but issues or support requests will be closed and ignored.
+I'm happy to entertain suggestions, or have a friendly chat about why I made decisions on things, but issues or support requests will be closed and ignored if they don't have code and/or a really good explanation of what the problem is and how to fix it.

 ## Installation